marianaobmorais/portfolio_projects/README.md

 The data exploration was done using **PostgreSQL**.
-The code can be seen [here](https://github.com/marianaobmorais/covid_data_exploration/blob/main/covid_data_exploration.sql).
+The codes I wrote to answer the questions above can be seen [here](https://github.com/marianaobmorais/covid_data_exploration/blob/main/covid_data_exploration.sql).

 **Datasets**:

-I split the COVID-19 dataset into 2 CSV files in order to perform JOIN functions using SQL: covid_deaths.csv and covid_vaccination.csv
+I split the COVID-19 dataset into two .csv files in order to perform JOIN functions using SQL: covid_deaths.csv and covid_vaccination.csv (this could have been done with self join too, but since the original dataset has too many rows, I decided to follow Alex Freberg's recommendation and split it into two)

 ## Visualizations